hugo-theme-anubis2/hugo-theme-anubis2/README.md

 >
 > **Hugo frequently changes its configuration file structure**, which may lead to compatibility issues if your configuration is outdated.
 >
-> Check the [Anubis2 template](./exampleSiteMultilingual/) for the latest config file.
+> Check the [Anubis2 Full Config](./exampleSiteMultilingual/hugo.toml) for the latest full config file.